duke24k/self-driving-car-nd/p8/README.md

 The transition and measurement functions are nonlinear.
 This is a sampling based approach unlike the other filters that are Kalman based.
 Essentially you approximate the posterior distribution with random samples and feed these directly through your transition and measurement functions.

-In that point, UKF implementation is different from EKF and UKF implementation.
+In that point, PF implementation is different from EKF and UKF implementation.

  ![alt text][image1]